Chartreux Scientific Classification

 See all of our expert product reviews.

 - The Chartreux does shed quite a bit, particularly in the spring.
 Daily brushing with a simple steel comb should be sufficient to remove loose or dead hair.
 A bath is rarely needed, but when you do give one, you should use a mild and gentle cat shampoo.
-You should also trim the nails every few weeks and check the ears weekly.
-A daily dental hygiene plan is highly recommended.
+Keep in mind that this cat’s fur is water-resistant!
+Even after a bath, it will be close to dry.
+(You should also trim the nails every few weeks and check the ears weekly.
+A daily dental hygiene plan is highly recommended.)

 - The Chartreux is relatively quiet and well-behaved compared to a typical cat breed.
 Since it doesn’t need much space, this cat is a good choice for apartments and houses alike.